srl-labs/learn-srlinux/docs/ansible/collection/get.md

 <small>type: boolean</small>

 The `failed` value indicates if any errors occurred during the execution of the module.
-The `failed` value is `false` when the module completes successfully, and `true` otherwise.
+The `failed` value is `false` when the module completes successfully and `true` otherwise.
 See the [Error handling](#error-handling) section for more details.

 ### jsonrpc_req_id